Operator growth and Krylov construction in dissipative open quantum systems: Open systems: The Lindbladian

 \subsection{The Hamiltonian: Transverse field Ising model}

 We consider the paradigmatic example of the $1d$ transverse-field Ising model (TFIM) given by the Hamiltonian with open boundary condition \cite{PhysRevB.82.174411}

 where $g$ and $h$ are the couplings.
 The above Hamiltonian is integrable for all $g$ and $h=0$, where it can be mapped to the free-fermionic model by Jordan-Wigner transformation \cite{sachdev_2011}.
 On the other hand, it is non-integrable for nonzero $g, h$.
-We choose a particular value $g=-1.05, h=0.5$, which is strongly chaotic \cite{PhysRevLett.106.050405, Roberts:2014isa}.
+For the integrable case, we choose $g=1, h=0$, and for the chaotic case we choose $g=-1.05, h=0.5$, for which this Hamiltonian is strongly chaotic \cite{PhysRevLett.106.050405, Roberts:2014isa}.

 The interaction between the system and the environment is encoded in the jump operators.
 We consider the following jump operators \cite{PhysRevLett.123.254101}

 where $\sigma_j^{\pm}= (\sigma_j^{x}\pm i \sigma_j^y)/2$.
 The operators $L_k$ with $k = -1,\, 0,\, N+1,\, \text{and}\, N+2$ encode the boundary amplitude damping with amplitude $\alpha > 0$ while the operators $L_i, ~i =1, 2, \cdots, N$ denote the bulk dephasing with amplitude $\gamma > 0$.
 However, other choices with various degrees of magnitude are also possible and some of choices are described in the Appendix \ref{appa}.